-SNAT, DNAT and Network packet filtering, Application FQDN filtering rules are main features of Azure firewall.
+SNAT, DNAT, Network packet filtering, and Application FQDN filtering rules are the main features of the Azure firewall.

 Traffic filtering choice between Azure firewall vs WAF?

-Http(s) and Non-Http(s) traffic from/to azure can be filtered by Azure firewall but WAF can only filter inbound traffic from onpremise /internet to Azure.
+HTTP(s) and Non-HTTP(s) traffic from/to azure can be filtered by the Azure firewall but WAF can only filter inbound traffic from on-premise /internet to Azure.

 If there are no web-based workloads in the virtual network that can benefit from WAF, you can use Azure Firewall only.